$L^2$-type contraction for shocks of scalar viscous conservation laws with strictly convex flux

-For example, for the entropy $\eta$ and the fluxes $f, A$, we consider $\eta(\cdot|\cdot)$ and $f(\cdot|\cdot), A(\cdot|\cdot)$, which are called relative entropy and relative fluxes respectively.\\ It is easy to find \beq A(u|v)=f(u|v). \eeq On the other hand, we recall the entropy flux $q$ defined by \eqref{def-q}, i.e.,
+For example, for the fluxes $f$ and $A$, $f(\cdot|\cdot)$ and $A(\cdot|\cdot)$ denote the relative fluxes.\\ By the definition, it is obvious to find \beq A(u|v)=f(u|v). \eeq On the other hand, we recall the entropy flux $q$ defined by \eqref{def-q}, i.e.,

 We also let $G$ to denote the entropy flux associated with $A$, i.e., \beq G'=\eta' A'. \eeq Since $A' = -\s + f'$, we find

 We use the following notations (called fluxes of relative entropy)